Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

 \eln Using Equation (\ref{EqNum17}) to eliminate $\omega$ from Equation (\ref{EqNum14}) and solving for $V_{p}$ gives \bln

-\eln so that the velocity $V_{p}$ is just the Alfv\'en speed evaluated at the perturbed field strength $\delta B$. { This relationship is also known as the Walen relation \citep[e.g.][]{sonnerup_1981}.} The ratio of the retained convection term to the neglected resistivity term in Equation (\ref{EqNum17}) then becomes \bln
+\eln so that the velocity $V_{p}$ is just the Alfv\'en speed evaluated at the perturbed field strength $\delta B$.
+The ratio of the retained convection term to the neglected resistivity term in Equation (\ref{EqNum17}) then becomes \bln

 \eln the Lundquist number.
 Thus, as claimed, convection dominates resistivity if $S \gg 1$.
 Reversing the inequality in Equation (\ref{EqNum17}) and carrying through the rest of the analysis, the unimportance of the convection term relative to the resistivity term in that case is measured by the ratio \bln